 My initial impression was correct.
 This wasn’t going to be the sort of thing I would ever develop a craving for.

 The dough is very comparable to pie crust.
 Flaky, dry, and somewhat flavourless.
-The balls are typically dipped into various flavour coatings to make them more palatable, (confectioner’s sugar, chocolate, coconut flakes, etc).
+Bakers typically dip the balls into various flavour coatings to make them more palatable (confectioner’s sugar, chocolate, coconut flakes, etc).
 But sadly, the coatings don’t make up for the center.
 Mark took one bite, shuddered, handed it back to me and announced, “I’m done.”

 I carted the two remaining schneebälle around in a tupperware container for the remainder of our vacation.
 I finally ate the chocolate-dipped ball one morning in Prague because I was hungry.
 But the vanilla schneeball made the journey all the way back home to Edmonton.
-Unfortunately, it was only then that I finally decided that neither one of us was keen on finishing it.
-I sliced one open to show the intricate folding of the dough inside:
+Unfortunately, it was only then that I finally decided neither one of us was keen on finishing it.
+I did, however slice one open to show the intricate folding of the dough inside:

 The recipe for schneebälle has been around for at least 300 years.
 At one time people only made them for special occasions, like weddings.
 I suppose that 300 years ago people would have considered these folded dough-balls special.
 But now there are so many options for pastries and sweets that I would have to recommend avoiding these and ordering just about anything else.
 But if you are curious, just order one to start.
 A very small one.
 And let me know what you think!